Detroit Institute of Technology: Buildings

 The first quarters of the college were a YMCA Building on the corner of Griswold and Grand River.
 Having outgrown the building, it moved to a large nine-story YMCA building on the corner of Witherell and East Adams that included reading rooms, a library, two gymnasiums, swimming pools, handball courts and five floors of residence rooms.
 That building was later razed to make way for Comerica Park, the new home of the Detroit Tigers baseball team.

 In 1971, the S. S. Kresge Corporation, which was moving to Troy, Michigan, donated its downtown Detroit headquarters to the school.
 This art deco building which stands across from Cass Park in downtown Detroit was built in 1928 by famous Detroit architect Albert Kahn and was added to the National Register in 1979.
 After the college's demise, this building became a part of Wayne State University where it is used as an incubator for startup companies, and is currently referred to as the Metropolitan Center for High Technology.

-Sports
+Athletics

 The Detroit Institute of Technology competed in basketball since at least 1921, when the first mention of their team, the Dynamics, is made.
 Between 1928 and 1950, with a break during World War II, the college also fielded a football team.
 The team disbanded again at the outbreak of the Korean War, this time permanently.

 The college played in the NAIA College Division and its traditional colors were purple and white.